 Resembling a pint-sized husky, the Alaskan Klee Kai commonly has blue eyes, which is acceptable by UKC standards.

 This tenacious spitz has taken the agility world by storm with his high energy and excitement.
 He requires more exercise than most small breeds, and due to his high prey drive, and he should never be trusted off leash.
-He can be vocal too, so he may not be ideal for apartment living.
+This dog can be vocal and barks a lot too, so he may not be ideal for apartment living.

 These entertaining little guys are affectionate and playful, making them good family dogs for those with older kids.
 The Klee Kai sheds frequently, but his coat can be kept handsome and shiny with regular brushing to strip away dead or loose hair.